 “Positioning is not what you do to a product.
 Positioning is what you do to the mind of the prospect.” - Jack Trout and Al Ries, authors of “Positioning, The Battle For Your Mind.”

-Some people believe all you need to do is create a product that’s better than what’s available.
+Some believe all you need is a great product.

-But if being better was enough, why do inferior products outsell their competition?
+So why do inferior products outsell the competition?

-Because effective positioning is about being different, not better.
+Because an effective positioning strategy is about being different, not better.

 Forget a New York minute.